Home loans for self employed people

 • Additional contributions you make to a superannuation fund

-• Depreciation on your taxable assets
+• depreciation on your taxable assets

 • Any one-off expenses that don’t show up again in other tax returns